 1. Validate and reassure

-“No matter their ages, explain (to your children) why you’re dating and that no one will ever replace the other parent,” says Dr. Terri Orbuch, professor at Oakland University, research professor at the University of Michigan Institute for Social Research and a family therapist.
+“No matter their ages, explain (to your children) why you’re dating and that no one will ever replace the other parent,” says Dr. Terri Orbuch, professor at Oakland University, author and family therapist.
 “Tell them they are your first priority and you’ll always be there for them, no matter who you’re dating.”

 If kids are resistant or negative, don’t get defensive.
 Acknowledge feelings, and give extra hugs.